hazelcast/hazelcast/hazelcast-documentation/src/HazelcastConfiguration/LoggingConfiguration.md

 	-	Using System class: `System.setProperty( "hazelcast.logging.type", "none" );`

-If provided logging mechanisms are not satisfactory, you can implement your own using the custom logging feature.
-To use it, you should implement `com.hazelcast.logging.LoggerFactory` and `com.hazelcast.logging.ILogger` interfaces and set system property `hazelcast.logging.class` as your custom `LoggerFactory` class name.
+If the provided logging mechanisms are not satisfactory, you can implement your own using the custom logging feature.
+To use it, implement `com.hazelcast.logging.LoggerFactory` and `com.hazelcast.logging.ILogger` interfaces and set the system property `hazelcast.logging.class` as your custom `LoggerFactory` class name.

 ```plain
 -Dhazelcast.logging.class=foo.bar.MyLoggingFactory